Characterizing the Training Dynamics of Private Fine-tuning with Langevin diffusion: DP Fine-tuning Convergence Rates

-For simplicity, we assume that $n\geq d$ and $X^TX=I_{d\times d}$.
-Note that the loss function is nonconvex in the parameters being fine-tuned, so the gradient-descent training becomes a nonlinear dynamical system.
-This significantly complicates theoretical analysis \cite{pmlr-v202-min23d}.
-Prior works have dealt with this challenge by using heavy approximations based on neural tangent kernel and first-order Taylor expansions \cite{bu2023on,ye2023initialization}.
-We overcome the theoretical difficulties by using conservation laws and geometric properties of Langevin dynamics.
-We introduce the \emph{imbalance matrix}, an invariant previously studied in the context of gradient flows, to Langevin diffusion \cite{pmlr-v80-arora18a,NEURIPS2018_fe131d7f,pmlr-v139-min21c,pmlr-v202-min23d,marcotte2023abide}.
+Note that the loss function is nonconvex in the parameters being fine-tuned, so the gradient descent training becomes a nonlinear dynamical system.
+This significantly complicates theoretical analysis.
+Prior works have dealt with the challenging analysis by using heavy approximations \citep{bu2023calibration,ye2023neuripsInit}.
+We overcome these theoretical difficulties by using conservation laws and geometric properties of Langevin dynamics (see Appendix for more detail).